Ted Herbosa

-Teodoro Javier Herbosa (born May 6, 1959) is a Filipino physician serving as the secretary of health since 2023 in the administration of President Bongbong Marcos.
+Teodoro Javier Herbosa (born May 6, 1959) is a Filipino physician served as the secretary of health from 2023 until his resignation in 2026 in the administration of President Bongbong Marcos.
 He previously served as an undersecretary of the Department of Health, executive vice president of the University of the Philippines, and special adviser to the National Task Force Against COVID-19.

 Education

 Herbosa graduated from University of the Philippines Diliman with a bachelor's degree in biology in 1979 and finished his studies in medicine at the University of the Philippines Manila by 1983.
 During his years at UP, he became a fellow of the Upsilon Sigma Phi.
 He would accomplish an international diploma course in emergency and crisis management from the University of Geneva in Switzerland and finished his post-graduate studies at the Sackler Faculty of Medicine of the Tel Aviv University in Israel.

 Career

 Undersecretary of Health (2010–2015)

 Herbosa was undersecretary at the Department of Health (DOH) from 2010 to 2015.
 He was involved in the formation of the Hospital Accreditation Commission, the modernization of the Philippine Orthopedic Center, as well as the promotion of public-private partnerships in the health sector of the Philippines.